The Umbria Ride, Italy, Italy - Horse Riding Holidays and Safaris

 • 8 Day Ride - Day 8

-After one final Umbrian breakfast, you’ll say arrivederci to the wonderful team who’ve made this extraordinary week possible and be transferred back to Rome Fiumicino Airport for your onward travels.
+After breakfast, you’ll say arrivederci to Emiliano and his wonderful team and be transferred back to Rome Fiumicino Airport for your onward travels.

 • 4 Day Ride - Day 1